 Stress Your Ability to Learn

-As I said before the lack of a degree has not been a hinderance at all!
-In fact if you’re self taught, your employer will love the fact that you’re driven enough to do something like learning to code on your own.
+As I said before the lack of a degree has not been a hindrance at all!
+In fact if you’re self-taught, your employer will love the fact that you’re driven enough to do something like learning to code on your own.
 They don’t want someone who can’t adapt and grow!

 A life-long learner is what they want!

-Check out Andrew’s courses at Treehouse with our 14-day free trial.
+Check out Andrew’s courses at Treehouse with our free trial.